react-cosmos/react-cosmos/CONTRIBUTING.md

 [The Best Code is No Code At All.](http://blog.codinghorror.com/the-best-code-is-no-code-at-all/) Start with this in mind before writing code.

+### Monorepo

-React Cosmos is a [monorepo](packages) with many small packages.
-This makes it possible to design isolated units, but also to build and test all packages together (inside one of the [examples](examples)).
+React Cosmos is a [monorepo](packages) powered by [Lerna](https://github.com/lerna/lerna).
+The monorepo structure makes it possible to publish independent packages while being able to have end-to-end tests for the whole project, and to easily link examples to unpublished packages.

+While the monorepo structure is powerful, it also creates limitations.
+Important to note:

+- **Test and build tools are installed globally in the root node_modules.** This includes Jest, Babel, webpack, and their corresponding plugins and loaders.
+ESLint is also applied globally.

+- **React and webpack deps are *hoisted* in the root node_modules.** The linked packages and examples are sibling directories, so they each have a separate node_modules dir.
+In real life, however, when Cosmos packages are installed in a user codebase, they all share a common node_modules.
+We simulate the real life scenario by deduplicate these dependencies.

+Because of the latter, integration tests or examples for older React or webpack version are not possible inside the monorepo.
+We should create external repos for testing React 0.14.x or webpack 1.x.

 ### Playground ⇆ Loader communication